DevTeam/Pure.DI/readme/arguments.md

 [![CSharp](https://img.shields.io/badge/C%23-code-blue.svg)](../tests/Pure.DI.UsageTests/Basics/ArgumentsScenario.cs)

 Sometimes you need to pass some state to a composition class to use it when resolving dependencies.
 To do this, just use the `Arg<T>(string argName)` method, specify the type of argument and its name.
 You can also specify a tag for each argument.
 You can then use them as dependencies when building the object graph.
 If you have multiple arguments of the same type, just use tags to distinguish them.
 The values of the arguments are manipulated when you create a composition class by calling its constructor.
 It is important to remember that only those arguments that are used in the object graph will appear in the constructor.
-Arguments that are not involved cannot be defined, as they are omitted from the constructor parameters to save resources.
+Arguments that are not involved will not be added to the constructor arguments.

 ```c#
 interface IDependency